Alex2212/nwJS-react-webpack-boilerplate/README.md

 - run `npm start` and your app is ready.

 ## Production
-- run `npm build:prod` to build the files
+- run `npm run prod-build` to build the files
-- run `npm start:prod` to start your app in production mode
+- run `npm run dist` to create an exe file to deploy into windows machines